 How the College World Series works: Format, history, how to win

-The eight teams were split into two brackets.
-Oregon State, Cal State Fullerton, LSU and Florida State made up Bracket 1, while Texas A&M, Louisville, TCU and Florida composed Bracket 2.
-The four teams played in double-elimination format.
-This creates a Winners' Bracket -- consisting of both winners of the bracket's first games -- and an Elimination Bracket.
-Once a team loses its first game, every game becomes an elimination game for them, as a second loss sends them home from Omaha.
+The eight teams who qualify for the College World Series are split into two brackets.
+Oregon State, North Carolina, Washington and Mississippi State made up Bracket 1 in 2018, while Texas, Texas Tech, Arkansas and Florida composed Bracket 2.
+The four teams in each bracket play in a double-elimination format.
+This creates a Winners' Bracket — consisting of both winners of the bracket's first games — and an elimination bracket.
+Once a team loses its first game, every game becomes an elimination game for them, as a second loss sends them home from Omaha, until the championship series.

-The two teams that advance from Bracket 1 and Bracket 2 face off in the CWS Finals.
-Their slates are wiped clean, previous wins and losses no longer matter.
-It's a new best-of-three series, and the first team to two wins is the 2017 national champion.
+The two teams that advance from Bracket 1 and Bracket 2 face off in the CWS finals.
+The slates are wiped clean, previous wins and losses no longer matter.
+It's a new best-of-three series, and the first team to two wins is national champion.

 THE ROAD TO OMAHA